nus-cs2030s/2425-s2/docs/01-compiler.md

 to invoke the JVM `java` and execute the bytecode contained in the file `Hello.class`.
 This can be seen in the figure below, where the `Hello.class` program is interpreted from JVM language (_bytecode_) to the x86-64 machine language.

+!!! warning "Passing in filename instead of class name"

+    A common mistake is to invoke `java` with the filename (including the `.class` extension) instead:
+    ```
+    $ java Hello.class
+    ```

+    This will result in an error:
+    ```
+    Error: Could not find or load main class Hello.class
+    Caused by: java.lang.ClassNotFoundException: Hello.class
+    ```

 <figure markdown="span">
 <br>
 ![Compiler 004](figures/compiler/compiler-3.png){ width=172 }